GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

 * Blocking requests to private networks from insecure public websites starting in Chrome 94.
-* Introducing a [Deprecation Trial](#whats-deprecation-trial) which will end in Chrome
+* Introducing a [deprecation trial](#whats-deprecation-trial) which will end in Chrome
-  101. It will allow developers to request a time extension for chosen origins, which will not be affected during the Deprecation Trial.
+  101. It will allow developers to request a time extension for chosen origins, which will not be affected during the deprecation trial.
 * Introducing a Chrome enterprise policy which will allow managed Chrome deployments to bypass the deprecation permanently.
 Available in Chrome 92.

-If you need more time to mitigate the impact of the deprecation register for the Deprecation Trial.
+If you need more time to mitigate the impact of the deprecation register for the deprecation trial.

 If you have administrative control over your users via Chrome Enterprise, you can re-enable the feature using Chrome enterprise policy.